Using the DSP Training Program - Approved OJTs and CBTs or Agency-Developed, On-the-Job Trainings

-Important: The on-the-job Direct Support Person (DSP) training must be completed in the agency employing the trainee.
+Important: The OJT Direct Support Person (DSP) training must be completed in the agency employing the trainee.

 DSP Interventional Competencies Demonstrated through OJT Activities

-The on-the-job training activities must cover all interventional competencies listed below and must include a minimum of 80 hours of approved training.
+The OJT activities must cover all interventional competencies listed below and must include a minimum of 80 hours of approved training.
 Forty-five (45) hours must be allocated to OJTs in each Module.
 The DSP must demonstrate 100% accuracy in the successful completion of each competency documented by observation:

 Module 1: Introduction to Developmental Disabilities (5 Hours)